 - Experience a Hayride and Chuck Wagon Cookout: The Hayride and Chuck Wagon Cookout offered at the Custer State Park Resort is just plain fun.
 The food is good, and the whole family will enjoy the entertainment including the audience participation.

 - Explore Scenic Sylvan Lake: Whether you feel like a relaxing stroll or want to get out on the water, Sylvan Lake is one place you don’t want to miss!
-We took a leisurely hike on the trail surrounding the lake.
+We took a leisurely hike on the trail surrounding the lake or hike the more challenging Custer State Park Sunday Gulch Trail.

 - Hike Cathedral Spires Trail: The Cathedral Spires Trail is a must-see.
 This trail winds through the granite needles.
 Once you reach the end of the hike, it is clear where the trail got its name.